qbrilliance/qristal-core/examples/README.md

 _gate depth_: 83
 _noise_: false

-Demonstrates the use of the SDK's built-in VQE routines.
+Demonstrates the use of Qristal's built-in VQE routines.
 This example may take some time to run.

 `vqee_example_2.py`